SKRC

 10. Four number plates are required, one each at front, rear and either side.

 12c.
-All karts must be fitted with a TranX160 transponder provided by the entrant.
+All karts must be fitted with a TAG-Heuer transponder provided by the entrant.
 This must be fitted in accordance with MSA Kart Race Yearbook Appendix 4 Section F. It is the responsibility of the driver to ensure that the transponder is working correctly, the signal is not obscured by chassis parts or bodywork and the battery is sufficiently charged.

 12d.
 Two engines and one chassis may be scrutineered in all classes.
 Prior to the first race of the meeting commencing a driver may substitute an engine and or chassis after obtaining the permission of the scrutineer.
 During the meeting should a chassis be damaged beyond repair on the recommendation of the scrutineer and at the discretion of the Clerk of Course a second chassis will be permitted.